mnieber/skandha/README.md

 Notes:

-- The `@data` and `@operation` decorators mark the fields in the facet that make up its abstract interface.
-  Clients should use only these fields.
 - The `@host` decorator comes from the [Aspiration](http://github.com/mnieber/aspiration) library.
-It makes the function take a set of callbacks that are installed by the client.
+It makes the function take a callback object (i.e. a set of callbacks) that is installed by the client.
 This allows us to write a `Selection` facet that is generic (our 2nd requirement) but also does useful work (3rd requirement).
   We shall discuss below how the `cbs.selectItem` callback is implemented.
+- The `stub` function is used in callback objects to indicate that although the field is initialized with `undefined` it will receive a value later.

 ### Implementing the Highlight and Filtering facets